MosheMahlof/northwind-fs-app/README.md

 📌 Refer to `backend/README.md` for instructions on building and running the backend services (including Docker setup).

----

-## ⚙️ Additional Features & Notes

-- Error handling and logging implemented on both frontend and backend
-- SQL scripts ensure clean DB setup and referential integrity
-- Fulfills fullstack requirements for:
-  - Product list view with sorting/filtering
-  - Autocomplete search built from scratch (no external libs)
-  - Product create/edit/delete functionality with validation and error feedback

----

 ## 📝 Bonus & Design Decisions